annabkr/rest-api-implementation/README.md

 # rest-api-implementation

-Server + RESTful API in Go without any dependencies.
+Server + RESTful API template in Go without any dependencies.
+(Work in progress)